sai448/Big_data_assignments/Assignment_3.md

 Q33.
 Which methods/functions do we use to determine the type of instance and inheritance?

-Q34.Explain the use of the 'The nonlocal keyword is used to work with variables inside nested functions, where the variable should not belong to the inner function.
+Q34.Explain the use of the non local keyword in python.
+--->'The nonlocal keyword is used to work with variables inside nested functions, where the variable should not belong to the inner function.

 Q35.
 What is the global keyword?
 ---> global keyword will make the variable in to global variable it will be accessed anywhere in the code